 15. Can I take a full-time job at the company?

 Yes of course, and it doesn’t cost you a penny.
-We know that a unique opportunity for a good permanent position sometimes come up, and you should be completely free to take it.
-Of course, we hope, that you will continue to do smaller tasks through Worksome while you are in full-time job and that you will come back as a freelancer one day.
+We know that a unique opportunity for a good permanent position sometimes comes up, and you should be completely free to take it.
+Of course, we hope, that you will continue to do smaller tasks through Worksome while you are in a full-time job and that you will come back as a freelancer one day.